Information About OSPFv3 Authentication Support with IPsec

 OSPFv3 Virtual Links

-For each virtual link, a master security information data block is created.
+For each virtual link, a primary security information data block is created.
 Because a secure socket must be opened on each interface, there will be a corresponding security information datablock for each interface in the transit area.
 The secure socket state is kept in the interface’s security information datablock.
-The state field in the master security information datablock shows the status of all the secure sockets opened for the corresponding virtual link.
+The state field in the primary security information datablock shows the status of all the secure sockets opened for the corresponding virtual link.
 If all the secure sockets are UP, the security state for the virtual link is set to UP.

 Packets sent on a virtual link with IPsec must use predetermined source and destination addresses.
 The first local area address found in the device’s intra-area-prefix Link-State Advertisement (LSA) for the area is used as the source address.
 This source address is saved in the area's data structure and used when secure sockets are opened and packets sent over the corresponding virtual link.
 The virtual link does not transition to the point-to-point state until a source address is selected.
 Also, when the source or destination address changes, the previous secure sockets must be closed and new secure sockets opened.